 In 1975 I was an 11 year old kid who owned a Fran Tarkenton jersey and who played pickup football relentlessly with his friends, replaying the Vikings glories from the Sunday past and looking forward to yet another Super Bowl appearance.

-Because as an 11 year old kid in the 1970s, it was a foregone conclusion that the Purple People Eaters were playoff bound.
+As an 11 year old kid in the 1970s, it was a foregone conclusion that the Purple People Eaters were playoff bound.

 But on December 28, 1975, my childhood innocence was shattered when, in the final seconds of the NFC Championship game between the Vikings and the Dallas Cowboys, with 24 seconds left in the game and trailing by three points, Dallas quarterback Roger Staubach threw what he later called a “hail mary” pass to wide receiver Drew Pearson, who illegally pushed off Vikings defender Nate Wright to catch the ball and score a winning touchdown.
 [Watch: 1975 NFC Championship – Vikings vs. Cowboys, Hail Mary Pass.]